Mount Sheridan suburb profile

 Mount Sheridan property market performance

-Mount Sheridan’s property market has shown robust growth over the past 12 months, with house values increasing by 13.3%.
-The current median house price stands at $737,500, reflecting strong demand in the area.
-However, the unit market remains inactive, with no sales or price changes reported.
+Mount Sheridan's property market has experienced significant growth in the past 12 months, with house values increasing by 15.9%.
+The current median house price stands at $771,500, reflecting strong demand in the area.
+However, there has been no activity in the unit market, with no units sold or rented, and no change in unit values.

-Sales activity for houses has been brisk, with 49 houses sold over the last 12 months and a median of just 12 days on the market, indicating a competitive market.
-The absence of unit sales suggests a lack of supply or demand in this segment.
+Sales activity for houses has been robust, with 32 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 12 days on the market, indicating a competitive market environment.

-The rental market for houses in Mount Sheridan has also seen significant growth, with average rents increasing by 9.2% over the last 12 months to $650.
-The unit rental market remains inactive, mirroring the sales market.
+The rental market for houses in Mount Sheridan has also seen growth, with average rents increasing by 6.6% over the past year, reaching $650.
+This suggests a strong demand for rental properties in the suburb.

 | Houses | Units | |